Intro

 Info and tips for young people age 13-25

-Arthritis Tracker is packed full of really helpful information and tips, including dealing with your symptoms and medication, school, exams, friends and more.
+Arthritis Tracker is packed full of really helpful information and tips, including managing your symptoms and medication, school, exams, friends and more.
 It also includes links to real-life stories from other young people who have arthritis.

 Info and tips for adults age 25+